abhinavkrin/app-workshop-welcome-bot/README.md

 - Rocket.Chat server set up and running.
 We will provide a server during the workshop.
 - Linux OS or WSL with Node.js installed.
 - The Rocket.Chat Apps CLI installed.
 You can install it using npm with the command `npm install -g @rocket.chat/apps-cli`.
+- The starter code is already set up.
+Follow the below steps to set up the starter code.

 ## Steps to Set Up this Rocket.Chat App